CSCfi/puhti_mlflow_tutorial/README.md

-# Instructions for Using and Testing the "Tutorial for MLflow in Puhti"
+# Instructions for Using the "Tutorial for MLflow in Puhti"
 <small>By Erika Sternad / CSC
 2024</small>